 There’s no secret to harvesting squash tendrils.
 As anyone who has ever grown squash can attest, the vegetable is a prodigious producer.
 So much so that some people “prune” the vines to curtail not only the size of the vine but also the quantity of fruit.
 This is a perfect opportunity to try eating squash tendrils.

 Also, while you are at it, harvest some squash leaves because, yep, they are also edible.
 In fact, many cultures grow pumpkins for just that reason and it is a staple of their diet.
-And it isn’t just winter squash types that are edible.
+It isn’t just winter squash types that are edible either.
 Summer squash tendrils and leaves can be harvested and eaten as well.
 Simply snip the leaves or tendrils from the vine and then use immediately or refrigerate in a plastic bag for up to three days.

 As to how to cook the tendrils and/or leaves?
 There are numerous options.
 A quick sauté in olive oil and garlic is probably easiest, finished off with a squeeze of fresh lemon.
 The greens and tendrils can be cooked and used just as you would other greens, such as spinach and kale, and the tendrils are a special treat in stir fries.